celeritas-project/celeritas/doc/main/overview.rst

 There is effectively a data dependency between the track at step *i* and step *i + 1* that prevents vectorization.
-The approach Celeritas takes to "vectorize" the stepping loop on GPU is to have an outer loop over "step iterations" and an inner loop over "track slots":
+The approach Celeritas takes to "vectorize" the stepping loop on GPU is to have an outer loop over "step iterations" and an inner loop over "track slots", which are elements in a fixed-size vector of tracks that may be in flight:

 .. code-block:: python